• Skip to primary navigation

 Because eggs are a main ingredient, cloud bread does have an eggy taste.
 However, most people don’t mind it.
 I find the cream cheese lessens the egg taste.

-To add in more flavor, you can fold in your favorite herbs and spices or sprinkle them on top before baking.
 Garlic powder and onion powder are popular.
 Some have also added active dry yeast or nutritional yeast to give a more bread-like flavor.

-Another reader suggested adding low carb sweetener and cinnamon for a sweeter treat!
+Another reader suggested adding low-carb sweetener and cinnamon for a sweeter treat!

 Feel free to have some fun adding different flavors.

-How can I make thicker rolls
+How can I make thicker rolls?

 For taller bread, try to scoop the batter into tall mounds on your baking pan.